How To Feed A Loon

 As mentioned, you can get a jump start on these amazing doughnuts by making the strawberry jelly and the custard a day in advance.

-Start your dough a few hours before you’re ready to fry them, which will give the dough plenty of time to proof (or rise).
+Start your dough a few hours before you’re ready to fry it, which will give the dough plenty of time to proof (or rise).

 Watch us show you how to make jelly-filled and custard-filled doughnuts at home!